Azure/bicep-registry-modules/avm/res/container-service/managed-cluster/README.md

 ### Parameter: `imageCleanerIntervalHours`

 The interval in hours Image Cleaner will run.
-Minimum value is 24 hours and maximum is three months.
+The maximum value is three months.

 - Required: No
 - Type: int